HendrikMuenster/superResolution/README.md

 MMC.framework = 'prost';
 MMC.comp_mode = 'accurate';
 ```
-However you can also optionally use the flexBox framework for the super resolution step.
+However you can also optionally use the 'flexBox' framework for the super resolution step.
 Other than that, can change to computation mode to 'faster' (reducing speed) or 'fastest'
 (reducing memory consumption and increasing speed), although no guarantee can be given on the
 quality of the results.